-Hong Kong braces for mass protests against bill allowing extraditions to China
+Hong Kong braces for new mass protests against planned extraditions to China

 An online petition has called for 50,000 people to surround the legislature building at 10 p.m.
 (1400 GMT) on Tuesday and remain until Wednesday.

-Britain handed Hong Kong back to China in 1997 under a “one-country, two-systems” formula, with guarantees that its autonomy and freedoms, including an independent justice system, would be protected.
+Britain handed Hong Kong back to China under a “one-country, two-systems” formula, with guarantees that its autonomy and freedoms, including an independent justice system, would be protected.

 But many accuse China of extensive meddling, denying democratic reforms, interfering with local elections and the disappearance of five Hong Kong-based booksellers, starting in 2015, who specialized in works critical of Chinese leaders.